apptainer/apptainer-userdocs/running_services.rst

 Profiling with performance counters using perf
 ======================================================

 For in-depth container perfomance analysis it would be useful to collect data from Linux's performance counters.
 Normally this is done by supplying the target PID to ``perf``.
 This, however does not work for containers out of the box.
 Apart from PID, perf can also keep track of cgroups.
-When possible, {command} instances are run within a cgroup, so we can use those that fact to track our container's performance counters.
+When possible, {command}
+instances are run within a cgroup, so we can use fact to track our container's performance counters.
 You can do this by using the ``-G or --cgroup`` perf option that collects all system events and filters by cgroup name.
 For cgroups v2, the cgroup name is everything after ``/sys/fs/cgroup/``.
-Usually the {command} instance, cgroups are found in in ``$CGROUPPATH/{command}-$INSTANCEID``, where ``$CGROUPPATH`` is the path between /sys/fs/cgroup and your cgroup directory.
+Usually for {command} instance, cgroups are found in in ``$CGROUPPATH/{command}-$INSTANCEID``, where ``$CGROUPPATH`` is the path between /sys/fs/cgroup and your cgroup directory.
 For example, for the cgroup in ``/sys/fs/cgroup/user.slice/user-1000.slice/user@1000.service/user.slice/{command}-30443`` the $CGROUPPATH is ``user.slice/user-1000.slice/user@1000.service/user.slice/``.
 The final perf command would look something like:

 .. code::